AN EXPERT DESCRIBES A MIRACULOUS ESCAPE FROM DEATH AND HOW TO PREVENT AND TREAT SNAKEBITE

-In the event of a snakebite, it is best to keep the victim calm and rapidly, but safely, transport them to the closest hospital that has a trauma unit.
+In the event of a snakebite, it is best to keep the victim calm and rapidly, but safely, transport them to the closest hospital with a trauma unit.

 Do not do any of the following:

-– Do not apply ice or heat and never give the victim alcohol.
+– Do not apply ice or heat; never give the victim alcohol.

-– Forget about traditional remedies including Condy’s crystals and charcoal – there are absolutely no traditional remedies that help for snakebite.
+– Forget about traditional remedies, including Condy’s crystals and charcoal – no traditional remedies help for snakebite.

 – Never inject antivenom, cortisone or antihistamine.
 Antivenom is highly effective when required and must be administered by a medical doctor in a hospital environment.
-Many people are allergic to antivenom (it is made from horse blood) and in severe cases may result in anaphylaxis – a critical medical condition that will require urgent medical intervention by a doctor.
+Many people are allergic to antivenom (it is made from horse blood), which may result in anaphylaxis in severe cases.
+This critical medical condition will require urgent medical intervention by a doctor.

 The biggest danger is a neurotoxic bite that affects breathing

-The first aid options for snakebite are limited and victims need to be transported to a hospital urgently.
+The first aid options for snakebites are limited, and victims must be transported to a hospital urgently.
 The biggest danger is a neurotoxic bite that affects breathing.
 If you are several hours from a hospital and have pressure bandages (crepe bandages), and you are quite sure it was a mamba or cobra bite, you can apply the pressure bandages around the limb from the bite towards the heart as tight as you would for a sprained ankle.
 This puts pressure on the lymphatic system and may delay the rate at which venom is spread through the body.
-But the pressure bandage should not be used for cytotoxic venoms where there is a lot of swelling.
+But the pressure bandage should not be used for cytotoxic venoms with a lot of swelling.

-Otherwise, one can assist breathe the patient or resort to C.P.R. but that is seldom effective for more than 15-20 minutes.
+Otherwise, one can assist-breathe the patient or resort to C.P.R., but that is seldom effective for more than 15-20 minutes.
 Never attempt mouth-to-mouth resuscitation without a face mask – you do not want to swallow someone else’s bodily fluids.
-The most effective form of first aid in serious bites from snakes with neurotoxic venom is the use of a bag valve mask (BVM) and could be life-saving.
-But one would need some training in how to use a BVM – something worth considering if you are far away from medical help or often venture into the bush.
+The most effective form of first aid in serious bites from snakes with neurotoxic venom is using a bag valve mask (BVM) which could be life-saving.
+But one would need some training in using a BVM – something worth considering if you are far away from medical help or often venture into the bush.